BDC Hamburger Icon

 New products must fill a need in the market, so it’s essential to evaluate whether that need exists.
 Here are some ways to validate your product idea:

-• Check Google for keyword searches.
-Use Google Trends to see if people are conducting keyword searches related to the product or the problem your product is supposed to solve.
+• Check Google for keyword searches: Use Google Trends to see if people are conducting keyword searches related to your product or the problem your product is supposed to solve.
 If people aren’t looking for a solution, that’s a red flag.

-• Consult customer-facing employees.
-If you have an existing company in the space, ask your sales team what customers are requesting.
-Likewise, ask customer service reps what customers wish for and complain about.
+• Consult customer-facing employees: If you have an existing company in the space, ask your sales team what customers are requesting.
+Likewise, ask customer service representatives what customers wish for and complain about.

-• Get consumer feedback.
-Ask current customers what their needs are and how they feel about the proposed new product and its features.
-Customer surveys are an excellent way to gain insight into what customers want and need.
+• Get consumer feedback: Ask current customers what their needs are and how they feel about the proposed new product and its features.
+Online and email customer questionnaires are an excellent way to gather valuable marketing survey data and gain insight into what customers want and need.

 FYIDid you know